Ms Jean Hatton

 firstname.lastname@example.org | 01484 478235

 Jean Hatton is a Senior Lecturer in youth and community work.
-She has been teaching full-time at the University of Huddersfield in 2004.
+She has been teaching full-time at the University of Huddersfield since 2004.

-Jean began her career as a Youth and Community Worker in 1982 within the voluntary sector in Tower Hamlets.
-It was whilst working in the East End that she began to specialise in using outdoor education as a tool in personal development.
+Jean began her career as a Youth and Community Worker in 1982 within the voluntary sector in Inner London.
+It was whilst working in the East End of London that she began to specialise in using outdoor education as a tool in personal development.
 This continues to be an area of personal, and sometimes professional, interest.

 Jean is responsible for the management of the Fieldwork elements of all the Youth and Community Work programmes at the University and teaches on the fieldwork modules as well as some of the academic module.

 Hatton, J., Williams, F. and Chapman, A. (2011) ‘Queering Inside Out: Professionals Reflections on Practice’.
 In: BERA SIG, 6-8 September 2011, Manchester Metropolitan University